mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 Um, who are their customers?
 The, the developers.
-So developers are their internal customers, and that is really one of the, kind of like the key differences to something like sre, which is mainly focused on, you know, reliable production systems, really, and DevOps, which is a culture or philosophy.
-Um, never meant to be, it was never meant to be a job role.
+So developers are their internal customers, and that is really one of the, kind of like the key differences to something like SRE, which is mainly focused on, you know, reliable production systems, really, and DevOps, which is a culture or philosophy.
+Um, never meant to be, it was never meant to be a job role technically.

-Technically , um, and platform engineering is really a, a new, a new discipline, right?
+Um, and platform engineering is really a, a new, a new discipline, right?
 That actually hopes to.
 Um, bring to live, uh, the, the initial tenant of DevOps, which is you build it, you run, and, and so, If we, you know, if we think about, you know, DevOps, uh, cause I think this is important context to,